 Hypnosis or "trance" as it is sometimes called, is a totally natural state of mind that we all experience frequently without being aware of it.
 Most of us have had times when we seem to have "tuned out" to our surroundings or lost track of time, such as when we are totally engrossed in a really gripping book or movie or when we almost miss our exit on the freeway because our mind was "elsewhere".
 These instances are in fact experiences of the "hypnotic" state.

-As your your focus shifts from the outside world and you gain a heightened sense of internal awareness, it usually feels quite effortless to concentrate on almost anything you wish to.
-During hypnotherapy, you and your therapist will be using this heightened sense of awareness to help you to explore aspects of any issue that has been troubling you.
+During hypnotherapy as your focus shifts from the outside world and you gain a heightened sense of internal awareness, it usually feels quite effortless to concentrate on almost anything you wish to.
+You and your therapist will be using this heightened sense of awareness to help you to explore and resolve aspects of any issue that has been troubling you.

 There are in excess of 11,000 published scientific articles about various aspects of the use of hypnosis and almost 3000 of these articles are available for free download at the National Institutes of Health Pub Med Website